mn4774jm/wishful_travel_app/README.md

 ## initialize the database
 1) flask init-db from root

-## credits/source
+## credits/sources
-Flask pages and CSS built with a tutorial from © Copyright 2010 Pallets. https://flask.palletsprojects.com/en/1.1.x/tutorial/
+Flask and CSS built with a tutorial from © Copyright 2010 Pallets. https://flask.palletsprojects.com/en/1.1.x/tutorial/